Skip to main content

 metrics-snapshot

-Read in-memory golden-signals metrics for this MCP server: counters and latency p50, p95, p99 per tool.
+Read in-memory golden-signals metrics for the MCP server: counters and latency percentiles (p50, p95, p99) per tool.
+Monitor tool performance.

 Instructions